What is AIG?

 Academically or intellectually gifted (AIG) students perform or show the potential to perform at substantially high levels of accomplishment when compared with others of their age, experiences or environment.
 Academically or intellectually gifted students exhibit high performance capability in intellectual areas, specific academic fields, or in both the intellectual areas and specific academic fields.
 Academically or intellectually gifted students require differentiated educational services beyond those ordinarily provided by the regular educational program.
 Outstanding abilities are present in students from all cultural groups, across all economic strata, and in all areas of human endeavor.

-Onslow County Schools’ commitment to providing an appropriately differentiated education for all academically and/or intellectually gifted students is evidenced by the school system’s screening, assessment, identification, and AIG placement procedures.
-Students are referred to be screened by their teachers, parents, or self-referral.
-AIG Specialists also routinely go through the previous year’s E.O.G. scores to look for potential AIG candidates.
+Onslow County Schools’ commitment to providing an appropriately differentiated education for all academically or intellectually gifted students is evidenced by the school system’s screening, assessment, identification, and AIG placement procedures.
+Typically, students third grade and up are referred to be screened by their teachers, parents, or self-referral.
+AIG Specialists also routinely go through the previous year’s EOG data to look for potential AIG candidates.

 A student new to OCS, who was identified and served in a gifted program prior to his/her enrollment in the Onslow County School System, will be considered for immediate AIG placement and/or additional screening.
 The AIG Specialist will examine the transfer student's records and the documentation used to place the student in the gifted program in his/her previous school.
 If the documentation is such that the student would have also met the OCS AIG eligibility criteria at the time of placement, then the AIG Specialist will honor the student's AIG eligibility and determine the appropriate service option to best meet the student's needs according to his/her academic profile.

 For more information or questions regarding AIG Services, please contact Heather.Smith@onslow.k12.nc.us